Understanding the Ins and Outs of Mobile Home Lot Rent

 How Much Does Lot Rent Cost?

 The amount of lot rent a resident pays will vary depending on the market where the homes are.
-If you live in a big city, like Detroit, Buffalo, Los Angeles or Orlando, where housing is at a premium, you can expect to pay more than residents in smaller cities or rural areas.
+If you live in a big city, like Houston, Chicago, Los Angeles or Orlando, where housing is at a premium, you can expect to pay more than residents in smaller cities or rural areas.

 Lot rent may also go up depending on the type of mobile home community you live in, regardless of where the community is located.
 If there are a lot of amenities, or high-price amenities, such as a clubhouse, pool, walking trails, workout facilities and such, you can expect to pay more.